-4. [Optional] Above we've directly kernelized .
-While the direct implementation of the original Pegasos required updating all entries of w in every step, a direct kernelization of Algorithm 2, as we have done above, leads to updating all entries of α in every step.
+4. [Optional] While the direct implementation of the original Pegasos required updating all entries of w in every step, a direct kernelization of Algorithm 2, as we have done above, leads to updating all entries of $\alpha$ in every step.
 Give a version of the kernelized Pegasos algorithm that does not suffer from this inefficiency.
-You may try splitting the scale and direction similar to the approach of the previous problem set, or you may use a decomposition based on Algorithm 1 from the optional problem 6 above.
+You may try splitting the scale and direction similar to the approach of the previous problem set, or you may use a decomposition based on Algorithm 1 from the optional problem 4 above.

-8 Kernel Methods: Let's Implement
+6 Kernel Methods: Let's Implement